 “That’s funny.
 If he thought it was cool, why doesn’t he play an evil guy?
 I guess a thief is sort of evil, though.”

 “No, he’s a good thief.
 Rei wanted to be a heroic-ninja Robin Hood-type thief.”

 “Dirk’s kind of a lame name,” she said; “although, a dirk’s a dagger and since he’s got two, it fits, I guess.”
 After a thoughtful moment, she frowned.
-“Why the hell wouldn’t you want to play an evil character?
+“Why wouldn’t you play an evil character?
 You’ve got to keep everything together in the real world.
 In the game, you can kill and torture and steal and get away with it.”

 Steve felt disappointed in her.
 “Why would you want to?”